 As for the perception of the local Northern community towards LGBT tourism and market, in particular their reactions and attitudes towards the market - hospitality, acceptance or prejudice/discrimination based on sexual orientation and gender identity - and towards LGBT tourism - knowledge and impacts for the region, we opted for an online questionnaire survey.
-This methodology allowed a more exhaustive study and maintaining a perception of total anonymity to the respondents.
+This methodology allowed a more exhaustive study and maintained a perception of total anonymity to the respondents.

 The questions were mainly closed-ended, simple choice, multiple-choice, and mostly measurement and scale (Likert of five propositions) to measure the behaviour and attitude of the local North community towards the LGBT market and the impacts of LGBT tourism.
-The target population consisted of the Northern region community, with the questionnaire applied to a random non-probability sample (Eusebio et al., 2003) consisting of 240 individuals.
+The target population consisted of the Northern region community, with the questionnaire applied to a random non-probability sample (Eusébio, Kastenholz, & Carneiro, 2003) consisting of 240 individuals, between March and August 2019.

-The information collected through the application of the questionnaire was entered into SPSS (Statistical Package for the Social Sciences), and several statistical procedures were performed:

-- univariate statistics - factor analysis (KMO test and Bartlett's Test of Sphericity applied to assess the adequacy of the factor analysis) - comparative analysis (contingency tables, Chi-square (χ2) test of independence, t-test, and the Kruskal-Wallis test) to identify differences between the sociodemographic variables, gender, age, and educational qualifications - cluster analysis (non-hierarchical method using the k-means clustering algorithm) aimed at identifying groups of residents who are similar in terms of sociodemographic variables and opinions.
+The information collected through the application of the questionnaire was entered into SPSS (Statistical Package for the Social Sciences), and several statistical procedures were performed: univariate statistics; factor analysis (KMO test and Bartlett's Test of Sphericity applied to assess the adequacy of the factor analysis); comparative analysis (contingency tables, Chi-square (χ 2) test of independence, t-test, and the Kruskal-Wallis test) to identify differences between the sociodemographic variables, gender, age, and educational qualifications; cluster analysis (non-hierarchical method using the k-means clustering algorithm) aimed at identifying groups of residents who are similar in terms of sociodemographic variables and opinions.

-4. EMPIRICAL COMPONENT
+4. Results

-Tourist accommodation units represent a fundamental pillar for a tourist destination; without them, the tourist activity becomes unfeasible, in the same way, that the hotel business cannot survive without tourists.
+Tourist accommodation units represent a fundamental pillar for a tourist destination; without them, tourist activity becomes unfeasible, in the same way, that the hotel business cannot survive without tourists.
 For that very reason, when the North region was investing in LGBT tourism, it was considered essential to listen to the hotel units trying to understand if they were willing to receive people with different sexual orientations and gender identities with the same hospitality and quality of service.

-According to the present study, the front office professionals of the hotel units that answered the emails did not show any prejudice and/or discrimination towards LGBT couples, despite the answers projecting poor quality, independently of sexual orientation.
-However, some discriminatory behaviours towards homosexuality were identified by some hotel units in the North of Portugal (with emphasis on 4-star units and located in Minho and Trás-os-Montes sub destinations), although expressed implicitly.
+According to our results, the front office professionals of the hotel units that answered the emails did not show any prejudice or discrimination towards LGBT couples (see Table 1), despite the answers projecting poor quality, independently of sexual orientation (for more detailed information, see Silva & Vareiro, 2020).
+However, some discriminatory behaviours towards homosexuality were identified by some hotel units in the North of Portugal (with emphasis on 4-star units and located in Minho and Trás-os-Montes sub-destinations), although expressed implicitly.

 Similar to the study by Howerton et al. (2012), these behaviours are marked by the denial of accommodation availability, to the extent that there was a considerable differential in responses.
 The results attest that 66% of the front office professionals in the hotel units who rejected the LGBT couple sent an affirmative email of accommodation availability to the HETERO couple.